gatzka/cjet/README.md

 ```

 ## Howto run
 Just execute `cjet.bin` to run cjet in daemon mode.
-Run `cjet.bin -f` to
+There are some command line options available:
-run cjet in foreground.
+- -f to run cjet in foreground.
+- -u <username> to run cjet with the privileges of a certain user